All Episodes

 So we're basically sold a story.

-Do you do you know the biochemistry of how it basically works of the Trojan horse theory of it taking the MRNA inside the cells?
+Do you know the biochemistry of how it basically works, the Trojan horse theory of it taking the mRNA inside the cells?

 Now I just kind of think made up science bollocks and I leave it at that.

-But but do you g if you i if if if you can give me a kind of a TLDR explanation.
+But if you can give me a kind of a TLDR explanation.

-Okay, well, I used to make a thing called you have you heard of liposomal vitamins, you might have seen them in your shop liposomal vitamins.
+Okay, well I used to make a thing called have you heard of liposomal vitamins?

 Yeah, I've got some liposomal vitamin C. Okay, there we go.